arainho/arainho.github.io/_posts/2016-09-26-get-a-certificate-with-lets-encrypt.md

 Let's Encrypt certificates last for 90 days, so it's highly advisable to renew them automatically!

+We can use _pre-hook_ and _post-hook_ to stop services before renewing the certificates and after, in this case i use _apache2_ but can be _nginx_.
-We test automatic renewal for our certificates by running this command:
+Let's test automatic renewal for our certificates by running this command:

 ```sh
 certbot-auto renew \